In perfect

 In addition, the AOC ecosystem provides an important guarantee that the local area, native species and traditional know-how are being respected

-Cows grazing in an orchard
+Norman cows in an orchard

 Whether certified organic or not, Pommeau de Normandie production ensures a low level of phytosanitary product use with mixed farming ensuring that natural fertilisation takes place, thanks notably to the presence of livestock.